deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/backup-policy.md

 Deleting the MySQL binary logs with **mysqldump --delete-master-logs** can be dangerous if your server is a replication source server, because replica servers might not yet fully have processed the contents of the binary log.
 The description for the [`PURGE BINARY LOGS`](https://dev.mysql.com/doc/refman/5.7/en/purge-binary-logs.html) statement explains what should be verified before deleting the MySQL binary logs.
 See [PURGE BINARY LOGS Statement](https://dev.mysql.com/doc/refman/5.7/en/purge-binary-logs.html).

 [1.3.1 Establishing a Backup Policy](https://dev.mysql.com/doc/mysql-backup-excerpt/5.7/en/backup-policy.html)

+## Grandfather-father-son or GFS?

+GFS backup is a common rotation scheme for backup, in which there are three or more backup cycles, such as daily, weekly, and monthly.
+Typically, It consists of daily backups (son, at fixed intervals of hours in a day), a weekly full backup (father, once a week), and monthly full backup (Grandfather, once a month).

+It helps to restore the database from the most possible recovery points in case of any requirement or disaster.